jmdvella/cinema4d-scripts/README.md

 JV_FBXMaterialsToCorona.py
 - Converts imported FBX materials to Corona materials.
-- Works best with V-Ray Roughness materials that have been converted to Standard materials before exporting to FBX.
+- Intended for V-Ray Roughness materials that have been converted to Standard materials before exporting to FBX.
-- When exporting from 3dsmax use this script to convert and export to FBX first for most optimal results (JV_VrayRoughnessToFBX.ms): https://github.com/jmdvella/3dsmax-scripts
+- When exporting from 3dsmax use this script to convert and export to FBX first (JV_VrayRoughnessToFBX.ms): https://github.com/jmdvella/3dsmax-scripts

 <br />

 JV_FBXMaterialsToPhysical.py
 - Converts imported FBX materials to Physical materials.
-- Works best with V-Ray Roughness materials that have been converted to Standard materials before exporting to FBX.
+- Intended for V-Ray Roughness materials that have been converted to Standard materials before exporting to FBX.
-- When exporting from 3dsmax use this script to convert and export to FBX first for most optimal results (JV_VrayRoughnessToFBX.ms): https://github.com/jmdvella/3dsmax-scripts
+- When exporting from 3dsmax use this script to convert and export to FBX first (JV_VrayRoughnessToFBX.ms): https://github.com/jmdvella/3dsmax-scripts

 <br />

 JV_FBXMaterialsToVray.py
 - Converts imported FBX materials to V-Ray materials.
-- Works best with V-Ray Roughness materials that have been converted to Standard materials before exporting to FBX.
+- Intended for V-Ray Roughness materials that have been converted to Standard materials before exporting to FBX.
-- When exporting from 3dsmax use this script to convert and export to FBX first for most optimal results (JV_VrayRoughnessToFBX.ms): https://github.com/jmdvella/3dsmax-scripts
+- When exporting from 3dsmax use this script to convert and export to FBX first (JV_VrayRoughnessToFBX.ms): https://github.com/jmdvella/3dsmax-scripts

 <br />